S1D007/CVFit/README.md

 - **Mobile App Version**: Port to mobile platforms for greater accessibility
 - **AI Coaching**: Personalized workout recommendations and form corrections
 - **VR/AR Integration**: Immersive workout experience with virtual environments

-## Contributing

-We welcome contributions to the CVFit project!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## License

-CVFit is released under the MIT License.
-See [LICENSE](LICENSE) for details.

 ## Acknowledgments